 Sr. No. Description

 1 Name of the Scheme ESOP 2017 ESOP 2017

-2 Total No. Of Options/ RSU's approved under the Plan 1271309 options
+2 Total No. Of Options/ RSU's approved under the Plan 1271309 op 1271309 options

 3 Shareholders' Approval Date 11 th August 2017

 4 Maximum term of options granted 5 years

 5 Source of Shares Primary

 6 Method of settlement Equity Sett ed

 grant of Op 1 (One) year from the date of 5 (Five) years from the date of When

 No. 1 2 30% of entitlement At the end of 1 st year At the end of 2 nd year

 3 40% of entitlement At the end of 3 rd year

-7 Vesting Requirements further Annual The No power t case bas grant ar The vess The opt of the v will add be evaluated on the basis of Performance Appraisal systemination and Remuneration modify or accelerate the sis subject to the minimum and first vesting.
-Ting Plan can be different foilons which get lapsed due the sting, will get lapsed from on Committee shall have the evesting schedule on a case-to-gap of 1 (One) Year between the r different sets of Employees.
-To Performance Appraisal in any the hands of the Employee and ted options of this Plan, and will
+7 Vesting Requirements - Actual Vesting of performance in the hands of the further be evaluated on the basis of the grade of Annual Performance Appraisal system of the Comp. - The Nomination and Remuneration Committee power to modify or accelerate the vesting scheducase basis subject to the minimum gap of 1 (One) is grant and first vesting. - The vesting Plan can be different for different sets. - The options which get lapsed due to Performance of the vesting, will get lapsed from the hands of the will add-back to the pool of ungranted options of the available for further grants under the Plan. of the grade of the Employee, in the grade of the Employee, in the company.
+On Committee shall have the expression vesting schedule on a case-togap of 1 (One) Year between the control of the Employees.
+The Performance Appraisal in any the hands of the Employee and the options of this Plan, and will

-8 Number and weighted average exercise prices of stock options for each of the options- Number of options Weighted Average Exercise Price ( in Rs.)
+8 Number and weighted average exercise prices of stock options for each of the options- Number of options Weighted Average Exercise Price (in Rs.)
 Outstanding at the beginning of the year 72000 32.00 - Granted during the year 257500 14.95 Forfeited/lapsed during the year/ employees left 60500 N.A. - Exercised during the year NIL NIL Outstanding at the end of the year and 269000 (72000 shares @ Rs.
 32 per share and 197000 shares @ Rs.
 14.95 per share) Exercisable(vested)at the end of the year NIL NIL Vested during the year NIL NA Total number of shares arising as a result of exercise NIL Money realized by exercise of options (in Rs.)
 NIL